alazaroc/blog-web-code/_posts/2023-01-30-aws-open-source-tools-environment.md

 ---
 layout: post
-title: 'Open source tools to analyze your AWS environment'
+title: 'Open-source tools to analyze your AWS environment (2/3)'
 date: 2023-01-30 18:02 +0100
 last_modified_at:
-description: This article is the second part of a series on open source tools, focusing on tools for inventory, analysis and security assessment of the AWS environment.
+description: This article is the second part of a series on open-source tools, focusing on tools for inventory, analysis and security assessment of the AWS environment.
 category:
 - General
 tags: